srmd-tl/code_test_20201_vs/Dev_Readme.txt

 -In some of the functions the statement is not even reachable, for example on line # 199 of BookingRepository,throw statement is being used after return statement.
 Which makes it unreachable
 -Optional parameters are supposed to placed after the required params.In this code its opposite -params types are not compatible
+-somewhere variables are using camel cases and somewhere snake cases are used, which shows that no proper coding patterns are followed